-Figma is a simple interface design tool that can be used in a browser and does not require download or installation.
+Figma is a simple interface design tool that one can use in a browser without requiring download or installation.
 It is a vector design software tool for designing and prototyping, intended for cloud-based digital projects and real-time team collaboration between designers.

 Regardless of the amount of work it does, Figma has free and paid plans.
 Although you can use it for free, with the subscription option, you will experience the full potential of Figma.

 Figma is available for Windows, macOS, and Linux operating systems.